Lecce baroque street scene at golden hour, Puglia, Italy

 The baroque

-Basilica di Santa Croce is the masterwork of Lecce baroque — a 150-year-long project (1549–1695) with a façade covered in carved floral decoration, grotesque figures, and symbolic animals.
-Piazza del Duomo is the most contained baroque ensemble: the Cathedral, the Bishop’s Palace, and the Seminary all in matching Leccese stone.
-Piazza Sant’Oronzo has the remains of a Roman amphitheatre partially excavated beneath it.
+Basilica di Santa Croce is the masterwork of Lecce baroque — a 150-year-long project (1549–1695) with a facade covered in carved floral decoration, grotesque figures, and symbolic animals.
+The level of sculptural detail is unmatched anywhere else in Italy.
+Free entry; open daily 9am–1pm and 5pm–9pm (summer hours).

 Food

 Puglia has one of Italy’s most distinctive regional cuisines.
-Orecchiette (ear-shaped pasta, made by hand across the region) with cime di rapa (turnip tops) is the emblematic dish.
+Orecchiette (ear-shaped pasta, made by hand across the region) with cime di rapa (turnip tops) or tomato ragù is the emblematic dish.
 Frisa (twice-baked bread ring soaked in water and topped with tomatoes, olive oil, and olives) is the street food.
-Pasticciotto — a pastry shell filled with custard cream — is Lecce’s signature pastry, eaten for breakfast.
+Pasticciotto — a pastry shell filled with custard cream — is Lecce’s signature pastry, eaten for breakfast (approximately €1–1.50 at any bar).
 Puglia produces 40% of Italy’s olive oil; the local variety is grassy and peppery, excellent with everything.

 Beaches